JoyKrishan/DevGPTIPlus/README.md

 ## Citation
 If you use this codebase, or otherwise found our work valuable, please cite:
 ```
-@inproceedings{das2024developersengagechatgptissuetracker,
+@INPROCEEDINGS{das2025developersengagechatgptissuetracker,
+  author={Das, Joy Krishan and Mondal, Saikat and Roy, Chanchal K.},
+  booktitle={2025 IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER)},
   title={Why Do Developers Engage with ChatGPT in Issue-Tracker?
 Investigating Usage and Reliance on ChatGPT-Generated Code},
-      author={Joy Krishan Das and Saikat Mondal and Chanchal K. Roy},
-      year={2024},
-      booktitle={2024 IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER)}
-}
+  year={2025},
+  pages={68-79},
+  doi={10.1109/SANER64311.2025.00015}}
 ```